How we work

 The ESM is such a young institution.
 It has been established using the most up-to-date management techniques and is a lean and cost-effective organisation.
 Functions that can be better done elsewhere are outsourced.

-Despite its large balance sheet, the ESM only employs some 160 people.
+Despite its large balance sheet, the ESM only employs over 200 people.
 Because the ESM legally speaking is not part of the EU, we can recruit among the best performers from the private and public sectors around the world.
-Currently, we employ staff from 40 different nationalities, 36% of whom are women.
+Currently, we employ staff from 47 different nationalities, 41% of whom are women.

 Investment and Treasury

 The ESM manages, prudently and conservatively, €80.15 billion of capital paid in by the euro area Member States.
 The paid-in capital contributes to ensuring the institution's creditworthiness, an essential factor supporting the ESM's capacity to borrow on financial markets at favourable rates.

 How the ESM manages its investment portfolios in a decreased liquidity environment:

 Falling liquidity in European fixed income markets has raised concerns as it tends to reduce the size of trades that can be conducted without affecting market prices.
 For the ESM to have only a limited impact on market prices, a requirement stipulated in the ESM’s Guideline on Investment Policy, the ESM has defined a special operational framework that covers all aspects of the investment process.
 It is based on three dimensions that drill down from an overarching strategy to daily portfolio monitoring and adjustment.
 First, it has a long-term investment strategy that does not require large-scale portfolio purchases and sales.
 Second, it diversifies assets, focusing on those with sufficient liquidity to reduce the impact of trades on any single issuer or security.
 Finally, it conducts transactions and calibrates them so that they can be absorbed, without difficulty, by market participants.